Playstyle & Rotation

 Multi Target

-Multi target rotation revolves around Implosion Cycles.
+The Multi target rotation revolves around Implosion Cycles and with the Amirdrassil 4-set (Tier 31) spreading doom brands with instant Demonbolt.
 The goal is to implode all your imps while using as few globals on implosion as possible, giving you more globals to build and spend shards.

-If Implosion talent is not taken, your rotation LITERALLY does not change on multitarget.
+If Implosion talent is not taken, the only change on multi target is doom brand applications.

 Reverse Tyrant setup for M+